shenzhang58/stats220/README.md

 A meme that captures how I currently feel about my university studies is ![](https://c.tenor.com/8druEACXtX8AAAAd/tenor.gif)

+use of two different levels of headers use of two different types of bullet points (ordered and unordered) use of bold and italics use of links to other websites a different animated GIF than the one given to you in the foundation project

 # My Project (Level 1 Header)

 ## Description (Level 2 Header)